 Additional research to support these basic observations is becoming available.
 In general, data now shows that increased DHA intake suppresses the loss of mental acuity associated with aging to some degree.

-Studies have shown that DHA levels are decreased in patients with Alzheimer's disease and that a diet with increased omega 3 fatty acids reduces the overall risk of suffering from Alzheimer as well as dementia.
+Studies have shown that DHA levels are decreased in patients with Alzheimer's disease and that a diet with increased omega 3 fatty acids reduces the overall risk of suffering from Alzheimer's as well as dementia.

 Additionally, children with attention deficit hyperactivity disorder (ADHD) often have a skewed balance of fatty acids, resulting from a lack of omega 3 fatty acids such as DHA.

-DHA support the vision
+DHA supports vision